nostalgia-app/nostalgia/README.md

     - [ ] Users can comment on posts
     - [ ] Users can like posts
     - [ ] Users can change posts to be private or public to the community
+    - [ ] Users can see content from friend’s communities
     - [ ] User who added post can edit or delete posts
 - **Bonus Features**
   - Posts: